Preparatory drawing by Anthony Stones for his bust of Berlin, 1987

 The Isaiah Berlin Virtual Library is the website of The Isaiah Berlin Literary Trust, which looks after all aspects of Berlin’s literary estate.
-The Trust’s main tasks are to publish Berlin’s work, including his letters; to maintain this website, on which unpublished material and relevant information is posted; and in general to foster awareness of and access to Berlin’s intellectual, literary and personal legacy.
-It is also hoped that this site may help bring to light those of Berlin’s letters that are still unknown to the Trust (some of which are in library archives, some in private hands), so that they may be considered for inclusion in the edition of his letters whose third volume is now in preparation.
+The Trust’s main tasks are to publish Berlin’s work, including his letters; to maintain this website, where unpublished material and relevant information are posted; and in general to foster awareness of and access to Berlin’s intellectual, literary and personal legacy.
+It is also hoped that this site may help bring to light those of Berlin’s letters that are still unknown to the Trust (some of which are in library archives, some in private hands), so that copies may be deposited in his archive and transcripts made available in print or online.

 Selected recent items available online (latest first): for a fuller listing see Facebook